 I watched TV a lot of TVs and I felt bad for doing so cause I should be counting or singing the ABC’s or maybe I should take little Ava outside.
 Nothing I did was good enough!
 Well, you know what that TV did for me?
 It talked to me every day about depression, every day it told me that these were symptoms of depression and that it was okay to have depression!
 But was it actually ok to have depression?
 With everything positive happening in my life, how on earth was it OK to be depressed?

 The first time it truly sank in that I was experiencing depression was monumental.
 That weight had been lifted!
-I could breathe again, I could stand up.
-I wasn’t crawling anymore.
-I wasn’t ashamed.
+Finally, I could breathe again, I could stand up.
+Ultimately, I felt as if I no longer needed to crawl, the shame was lifted.
 I had a beautiful baby.
 I told Bruce, and it looked like a weight had been lifted off of his shoulders too.
 Suddenly he stood much taller and less fearful, our crumbling world made sense!

 I had made an appointment with my Doctor right away and we had a talk about how I was feeling.
 How I couldn’t leave her with anyone without wanting to vomit, that the easiest things would set me off in a fury.
 I couldn’t imagine having Ava in my life, yet every day it was a chore to get out of bed.

 Every day was like climbing a damn mountain!
-As soon as you got to the top of that mountain you were sad or mad because it took you so long to get there!
+Once I reached the top of that mountain I was sad or mad because it took so long to get there!

 Hearing her say: “That’s postpartum depression!
 It’s OK!” brought tears to my eyes.
 I knew this wasn’t forever, that it would get better!
 Eventually, I would stop feeling terrible!

-Very shortly after appointments were made, I met with a very nice lady, who listened to me.
+Appointments were made very shortly after my initial appointment.
+I met with a very nice lady, who listened to me.
 She talked with me, asked me questions, gave me perspective on a few things that had been sitting heavily on my heart and reassured me that eventually, I would stop feeling this way!
 That thought alone gave me so much hope for a better day!
 I had felt like I had a rock tied to my feet, I was being tossed in the water!